Bhaviktutorials/shark/README.md

 This Project Does not Promote anything Like this we just have made for testing purpose don't thing we into any illegal thing. we guys have added a feature of a custom link so the normal link of ngrok that will change into a different link in the tool itself and you can customize that link also like you can make https://google.com/gvbrvbtfg/ftps.io
-That way no one will be caught that you are phishing Hope you guys like this project, then don't forget to give it alike.
+That way no one will be caught that you are phishing Hope you guys like this project, then don't forget to give it a like.

 ## Installation of Shark:-